 If you want to inset contrasting tiles into a larger piece, consider the sizing of the inset for enough border space.
 It may be impossible to cut without breaking the larger piece.

-Slate typically has a gray-base tone, and even though it may slough for a few months, is a great look for the texture.
+Slate typically has a gray-base tone, and even though it may slough for a few months, the texture is great.
 It is more rustic than Travertine and less rustic than Flagstone.

-Flagstone (Slate/sandstone) in oak, red or pink tones, is great for more rustic interiors and can be installed with random size pieces or can be cut into a pattern.
+Flagstone (Slate/sandstone) in oak, red or pink tones add texture for more rustic interiors and can be installed with random size pieces or can be cut into a pattern.
 Typically the installers are recommended by the companies that sell the product as the random cutting and placement are not the same as uniform tile.
 It would be an expensive error to cut costs here and end up with unevenness, lack of flow with cut pieces or inferior grout joints.
 Flagstone is great for exterior use as well.

 Consider the outdoor spaces and a look of continuity in the material you use inside, especially if the two adjoin.